Choose a state with trust-friendly laws

 Where your irrevocable trust is administered has an important impact.
 Different jurisdictions in the United States offer different opportunities.
-Choose a location—or situs—for your trust that is favorable to your long-term vision.
-You might consider creating an irrevocable trust in a state that doesn't have state fiduciary income tax.
-Your trust will need to be administered in that state to realize that tax advantage.1
+It’s critical to choose a location – or situs – for your trust that’s favorable to your long-term vision.

-The appropriate jurisdiction for your trust depends upon your own unique goals, facts and circumstances, and should be explored with legal counsel.
+The appropriate jurisdiction for your trust depends on your unique goals and circumstances, and should be explored with legal counsel.
+We can help you navigate the complexities of trust situs and determine what location might be best for your situation.

 Key considerations: